 Are you really allergic to certain foods?

 Avoidance is the only treatment for food allergy.
 There is no cure.
-Neither shots nor desensitization have proven to be a safe or effective way in reducing food allergy reactions.
+Neither desensitization nor shots have proven to be a safe or an effective way of reducing food allergy reactions.

 Food Allergy vs. Adverse Food Reaction

 Food allergies are often confused with adverse food reactions.
 Lactose intolerance is an example of an adverse food reaction.
-A person who is lactose intolerant lacks the proper enzymes to properly digest the sugar found in milk and dairy products.
+A person who is lactose intolerant lacks the proper enzymes to digest the sugar found in milk and dairy products properly.
 This affects the digestive system and a person may have symptoms of diarrhea and stomach cramping if he/she ingests a milk or dairy product.
-Severity of symptoms is generally related to the amount of food ingested.
+The severity of symptoms is generally related to the amount of food ingested.

 Less than 5 percent of the population has a true food allergy.
 This small number, though, and should not minimize the importance of recognizing and treating a food allergy.

 What to Do if You Suspect a Food Allergy